 The U.S. military has historically relied on anthropological research as part of both offensive and defensive military strategies.
 As a result of the high unemployment rates and educational cutbacks that have come to characterize the academic job market in the 21st century, many American anthropologists are seeking employment opportunities as cultural experts for military operations, private military contractors, and the U.S. Department of Defense.
 This has generated a significant amount of controversy among contemporary anthropologists who perceive of anthropology as a humanitarian discipline and oppose such activities .
 In 2007 , a group of anthropologists organized the ‘Network of Concerned Anthropologists’ which opposes the use of anthropological research for counter-insurgency activities.

 Discussion: The Milgram and Stanford Prison Experiments generated significant findings about human behavior which has helped us better understand human activities within specific contexts such as prison and war.
 Contemplate the delicate balance between the benefits and contributions of scientific research with the social obligation to protect the rights of participants in Human Subject Research.
 Do you think that the value of scientific inquiry is greater than the impacts it can incur on the participants in the study?
-Or is the moral obligation to protect human rights take priority over research findings?
-There are no right or wrong answers, but it is necessary to use the material presented in the course and readings to support your argument to receive credit.
+Or does the moral obligation to protect human rights take priority over research findings?
+There are no right or wrong answers, but it is necessary to use the material presented in the course and readings to support your argument in addition to reading and responding to other student posts in order to receive credit.